Team

 Amol P. Yadav, Ph.D.

 Dr. Amol Yadav obtained his Ph.D. in Biomedical Engineering from Duke University in the laboratory of Dr. Miguel Nicolelis.
 In graduate school he worked with rodents and developed tools to advance brain-machine interfaces and specialized in spinal cord neuromodulation.
 As a postdoctoral scholar in the Nicolelis lab he was trained in non-human primate neurophysiology and neuromodulation research.
-Before joining IU he obtained clinical research training on spinal cord stimulation while working with several neurosurgeons at Duke Neurosurgery.
+He obtained clinical research training on spinal cord stimulation while working with several neurosurgeons at Duke Neurosurgery.
+Before joining UNC, he was an Assistant Professor in the Department of Neurological Surgery at Indiana University School of Medicine.

 Graduate Student Researchers